 Back in October, Duncraft employee George came home from a walk to find an interesting sight.
 A beautiful Barred Owl was on the lawn outside his house.
 George tiptoed past the owl, so as not to alarm him, and went inside to get his camera.
 While taking a few pictures, George noticed something amiss.
 Although the owl was alert, it seemed only able to hop and made no attempt to fly away.

 The only conclusion George could make was that the owl had possibly flown into a nearby window on the house and was injured.
 After several attempts to contact the local Audubon Society for assistance with no success, George decided to call the Loudon police department.

 Although he heard no more information about the owl, George is quite sure it’s now living its life back in the wild.
-Hopefully it will steer clear of George’s house in the future, and we were glad to hear the story had a happy ending.
-Thank you George, for sharing your story and for remembering the camera!
+Hopefully, it will steer clear of George’s house in the future.
+We were glad to hear the story had a happy ending.
+Thank you George, for sharing your story—and for remembering the camera!